tusharmath/funjector/README.md

 function B (C, x) {
   return C(x * 100)
 }
-inject(B, C) // Binds the function B with C as the first param
+partialize(B, C) // Binds the function B with C as the first param

 function A (B, x, y) {
   return B(x + y)
 }
-inject(A, B) // Binds the function A with B as the first param
+partialize(A, B) // Binds the function A with B as the first param

-get(A)(10, 20)
+call(A, 10, 20) // Calls the partialized version of the function

 ```